 But what if you don’t want to have to take the time to can your tomatoes or you don’t have the right canning tools?

 You can vacuum seal tomatoes if you prep them the right way.
-This is a fast and easy way to preserve your tomatoes and you will be glad that you could avoid the process of canning.
+Vacuum-sealing tomatoes is a fantastic way to preserve their freshness and extend their shelf life.

 You will need a vacuum sealer for this process but other than this tool and the tomatoes you want to preserve, you don’t need anything else!